illusorier/123/Library/RxJS.md

 RxJS can be used both in browser or in the server-side using Node.js.

+- **Asynchronous**, in JavaScript means we can call a function and register a *callback* to be notified when results are available,

 **Asynchronous data streams** are not new.

+异步数据流

 They have been around since Unix systems, and come in different flavours and names: streams (Node.js), pipes (Unix) or async pipes (Angular2).